ErfgoedPod/usecases/README.md

 # Requirements Template

-View rendered specification at https://mielvds.github.io/erfgoedpod-usecases/.
+This repostiory contains the source files for the uses cases and business processes for the ErfgoedPod project.

-This is the template for requirements published by Netwerk Digitaal Erfgoed.
+It uses the template for requirements published by Netwerk Digitaal Erfgoed.

 Requirements are written in Markdown and transformed to HTML using the [Bikeshed preprocessor](https://tabatkins.github.io/bikeshed/).